 – Learn what management options (such as specialized shoeing, exercise or nutrition) are available, and decide whether or not they are practical for your needs and your budget.

 – If in doubt about the findings, get a second opinion.

 – Finally, make your own determination as to whether a horse is a good investment based on all available data.

 Remember, the decision to buy is yours alone to make.
 Even so, your equine practitioner can be a valuable partner in the process by providing you with the objective, health-related information.

 Even if you should decide not to buy, consider the exam money well spent.
 The investment can save you headaches, heartaches, and dollars, and provide a perfect opportunity to find the right horse- one that is healthy and can meet your needs and expectations.

-Reprinted with special permission from the Miles /AAEP Client Education Series
+Italicised article is reprinted with special permission from the Miles /AAEP Client Education Series